OpenSrcCM/CM-Plan-Site/deploy/README.txt

 ##################################################################################
 # This deploy directory is where and how the deployment is managed.
 #
-# 1. To setup the EM&M CM Plan Website development environment:
+# 1. To setup the CM Plan Website development environment:
 #    ./enable-functionality.bsh
 #    ./cm-plan-site.bsh Major Minor Issue
 #      The ~/bin/NE-startup.bsh installed script can also be used to include